btc-vision/btc-runtime/AUDIT/README.md

 ## Audit Reports

-This repository contains the final audit reports for this libary.
+This repository contains the final audit reports for this library.

 ## Reporting Security Issues